lue-bird/elm-language-server-rs/README.md

 - your idea 👀

 ## TODO
+- lambda results seem to have a memory wipe of local bindings and rename, goto definition and hover are broken
 - add suggestions for import aliases when typing uppercase reference
 - add suggestions for expose-imported variables and types
 - after typing an import alias, suggest exposed members from its associated module